Unity Software Additional Terms

 Conditioned upon your compliance with the terms and conditions of this Agreement and payment of all applicable subscription fees, Unity grants you a non-exclusive, non-transferable, royalty-free right: (a) to install and execute the executable form of the authoring environment provided by the Unity Software (the “Unity Editor”), solely for internal use by a single person to develop your Project Content during the applicable term (the “Unity Editor Rights”); and (b) if you are using a version of the Unity Software other than an educational version, to distribute the runtime portion of the Unity Software intended for distribution as an integrated part of your Project Content (the “Unity Runtime”), solely as embedded or incorporated into your Project Content, and solely to third parties to whom you license or sell your Project Content or who provide you with Third Party Services, in each case pursuant to an agreement that is no less protective of Unity and its licensors than this Agreement (the “Unity Runtime Rights”).
 If you are a Legal Entity, you may allow affiliated entities or third party contractors who are testing, developing and operating your Project Content on your behalf (each, a “Designated User”), to exercise your Unity Editor Rights and Unity Runtime Rights on your behalf.
 You may allow distributors who are licensing or selling your Project Content and Third Party Service providers providing you a Third Party Service to exercise your Unity Runtime Rights on your behalf.
 In all cases you remain responsible for your distributors', Third Party Service providers' and Designated Users’ compliance with the terms and conditions of the Agreement or any breach thereof.
 All use of the Unity Software, including any third party exercise of your rights under this paragraph, is subject to this Agreement, including any restrictions set forth below, and you may not otherwise allow third parties to use the rights granted in this Agreement.

-Your Unity Enterprise Plan includes one (1) subscription to use Unity Pro.
-Your use of Unity Pro as part of your Unity Enterprise Plan is, accordingly, subject to all rights and restrictions set forth herein with respect to Unity Pro, unless explicitly modified by this Section 1.2.
+Your Unity Plan includes one (1) subscription to use the Unity Software designated for that Unity Plan as well as the Plan Benefits available with that Unity Plan.
+Your use of Unity Software as part of your Unity Plan is, accordingly, subject to all rights and restrictions set forth herein with respect to the applicable tier of the Unity Software, unless explicitly modified by this Section 1.2.

-Your Unity Enterprise Plan Benefits may include certain Unity Services, Unity Toolkits, standalone third party software, and/or the right to add on other Unity offerings, like Unity’s Integrated Success Services, Professional Services or a license to use the Unity source code.
-Access to Unity Enterprise Plan Benefits is subject to separate terms and conditions applicable to such benefits (as stated in Unity’s Terms of Service, on Unity’s Legal Information page, or as otherwise provided to you by Unity) and may incur additional fees.
+Your Plan Benefits may include certain Unity Services, Unity Toolkits, standalone third party software, and/or the right to add on other Unity offerings, like Unity’s Integrated Success Services, Professional Services or a license to access the Unity source code.
+Access to Plan Benefits is subject to separate terms and conditions applicable to such benefits (as stated in Unity’s Terms of Service, on Unity’s Legal Information page, or as otherwise provided to you by Unity) and may incur additional fees.

 If Unity provides you with a Unity Toolkit, you may access and use such Unity Toolkit exclusively for use with the Unity Software and not in a standalone capacity.
 If Unity provides you with the source code for a Unity Toolkit, then Unity grants you a non-exclusive, non-transferable, royalty-free right to use, reproduce and modify such source code for the sole purpose of developing your Project Content, and to publish and distribute your modifications to such source code in binary form to third parties as a component part, but not the primary functionality, of your Project Content.
 You are solely responsible for any modifications you make to a Unity Toolkit, you agree to indemnify, defend and hold Unity harmless for any claims involving such modifications, and Unity expressly disclaims any and all liability for a modified Unity Toolkit.

-You (and your Designated Users) may install the Unity Editor on both a primary and a secondary computer or operating system, solely for your convenience, but only for use by a single person.
+Unless you have purchased a floating Unity Enterprise Plan or a Unity Build Server subscription, you (and your Designated Users) may install the Unity Editor on both a primary and a secondary computer or operating system, solely for your convenience, but only for use by a single person.
 You may make a single copy of the Unity Editor solely for backup or archival purposes.
 For the sake of clarity, you (or your Designated User) may only use one installation at any given time.
 Unity may in its sole discretion authorize you to install the Unity Editor on additional computers or operating systems upon deactivation of the Unity Editor installed on existing computers.
-For clarity, in no event may Third Party Service providers directly or indirectly distribute, run or use the Unity Editor so that it is executed on or simulated by the cloud or a remote server and transmitted over the Internet or other network except where they are acting on your behalf as a Designated User in accordance with this Section 1.4.
+For clarity, in no event may Third Party Service providers directly or indirectly distribute, run or use the Unity Editor so that it is executed on or simulated by the cloud or a remote server and transmitted over the Internet or other network except where they are acting on your behalf as a Designated User in accordance with this Section 1.6.

 Use of the Unity Software with certain console platforms is subject to the Unity Console Add-on Developer Requirements as set forth on the Unity website.
 The keys to enable certain Unity Software console add-ons may be distributed by the console manufacturer.